Fall of Kabul (2021): Refugees

 A number of countries refused to grant asylum to Afghans who had been working as embassy guards as many of those guards had been technically employed as contractors.
-On 19 August, 125 guards of the Embassy of the United Kingdom, Kabul were told by telephone they no longer had jobs and were ineligible for UK protection because they were employed through a contractor, GardaWorld, unlike guards at the US embassy who were evacuated.
-It was reported on June 16, 2022 that these guards were targeted by the Taliban for beatings alongside Afghans who worked under the British Embassy.
+On 19 August 125 guards of the Embassy of the United Kingdom, Kabul were told by telephone they no longer had jobs and were ineligible for UK protection because they were employed through a contractor, GardaWorld, unlike guards at the US embassy who were evacuated.
+It was reported on 16 June 2022, that these guards were targeted by the Taliban for beatings alongside Afghans who worked under the British Embassy.
 Finnish minister of foreign affairs Pekka Haavisto stated that the Finnish embassy guards were "sub-contractors" and could not be included on evacuation lists.
 The Australian government had initially announced the same for their embassy guards, but backtracked a day later and granted them visas.

 The immense collective action taken to airlift civilians at risk under the rule of the Taliban was not an easy feat and far from finished.
 The escape from Afghanistan was the first step in an exhausting journey, most civilians had left the country in a panic and did not bring or possess the right documentation.
 Many civilians were transferred to transit hubs in states like Italy, Germany and Qatar where they await further decisions from resettlement organisations.
 The process to resettle an enormous group of refugees is very complicated, especially because many of these refugees try to enter the US, with or without the correct visas.
+As of August 2023, as many as 150,000 Afghans who had assisted the United States remained in Afghanistan, including individuals who had worked closely with US military forces.

 Resistance

 Panjshir conflict

 With the fall of Kabul, former Northern Alliance members and other anti-Taliban forces based in the province Panjshir, led by Ahmad Massoud and former vice president Amrullah Saleh, became the primary organized resistance to the Taliban in Afghanistan.
 The Afghan embassy in Tajikistan replaced their presidential portrait of Ghani with one of Saleh and submitted a request to Interpol to have arrest warrants issued for Ghani, along with his chief advisor Fazel Mahmood and National Security Advisor Hamdullah Mohib, on charges of having stolen from the Afghan treasury.
 Massoud has stated his desire to negotiate with the Taliban.

-The conflict between the Taliban and the National Resistance Front of Afghanistan (NRF), formerly known as the Northern Alliance, ostensibly had concluded on September 6, when Taliban fighters took the Panjshir Valley, the final holdout of resistance.
+The conflict between the Taliban and the National Resistance Front of Afghanistan (NRF), formerly known as the Northern Alliance, ostensibly had concluded on 6 September, when Taliban fighters took the Panjshir Valley, the final holdout of resistance.
 However, the NRF has not been wiped out and the resistance to Taliban leadership is still existing, although on a lesser scale than its initial size.
-On May 7, 2022, the insurgent group claimed they had taken control over three northern districts in Panjshir.
+On 7 May 2022, the insurgent group claimed they had taken control over three northern districts in Panjshir.
 The Taliban denied this, saying that these claims were untrue.